 5. Submit Application

-You’ve decided on either one or a shortlist of programs.
-Congratulations!
-Now, it is time to apply.
-Take your application seriously.
+Once you’ve decided on a program (or a few) that interest you, you will need to apply.
+Just like your college admissions application, you need to take this seriously.
 Show the program directors what you are hoping to gain from this experience and why you would be a great fit.

 6. Apply for a Passport & Visa if Needed

-If you don’t already have one, get one!
-The process can be lengthy and paying for expedited service is expensive.
-A standard Passport will set you back around $125, but it’s necessary to visit almost any other country outside of the United States.
+If you don’t already have a passport, get one!
+The process can be lengthy and paying for expedited service is expensive; they take between 6 to 8 weeks (if there are no current delays).
+A standard passport will set you back around $145, but it’s necessary to visit any other country outside of the United States and its territories.
 Depending on the program you choose, you may also need to obtain a Visa.
-Your study abroad program coordinators or advisor will help you determine if one is needed.
+Your study abroad program coordinators or advisor will help you determine if one is needed and walk you through the process if you need help.

 7. Apply for Scholarships & Financial Aid

 This is most likely a very important step in your journey abroad.
 Seek out as many scholarships as you can when searching for ways to finance your study abroad.
-Apply for scholarships at your home institution, your chosen study abroad program, your home institution’s study abroad office, external parties, and file for financial aid.
+Apply for scholarships at your home institution, your chosen study abroad program, your home institution’s study abroad office, or external parties, and file for financial aid.
 This process may seem confusing or daunting.
 It will be especially helpful to meet with a financial aid advisor as well as your study abroad advisor again.
 A joint meeting could be very beneficial for locating as many resources as possible to fund this wonderful opportunity.

 9. Create a Budget